pfelk/ansible/README.md

 ### Define the host you want to deploy the ELK stack to
-Provide your target IP address in `ansible-pfelk/hosts` under `elk`, the ELK stack will be installed to this target.
+Provide your target IP address in `ansible-pfelk/hosts` under `elk`, the ELK stack will be installed on this target.

 ### Change current folder to ansible-pfelk/ then deploy the stack
 ```